olly-j/Fermax/homebridge-fermax-blue/README.md

 ## homebridge-fermax-blue

-`homebridge-fermax-blue` is a Homebridge platform plugin that exposes Fermax Blue / DuoxMe video doorbells as HomeKit doorbell accessories with lock control and snapshots.
+`homebridge-fermax-blue` is a Homebridge platform plugin that exposes Fermax Blue / DuoxMe video doorbells as HomeKit doorbell accessories with lock control, doorbell pushes, and live video.

 ### Features
 - Reuses the Fermax OAuth flow and door-control endpoints from [cvc90/Fermax-Blue-Intercom](https://github.com/cvc90/Fermax-Blue-Intercom) to authenticate, discover paired monitors and trigger `directed-opendoor`.